Water Rockets - 3-2-1 Blast Off

 As part of the Nythe Saturday Academy series, we made rockets that actually blasted into space (well they went vertically) and the families then transferred their new knowledge into making balloon boats.

 Both models use recycled material.
-Both need to be light weight and balanced.
+Both needed to be light weight and balanced.
 Both use air under pressure as their source of energy.

 Nythe 3-2-1 Blastoff - Water Rocket powered vehicles